 - Depending on the model of Fitbit you have, you may see a start-up screen, a smile icon, or a battery icon.
 When you see this, you can release the button and unplug your Fitbit.

 The Fitbit Zip uses a CR2025 battery.
-To restart a Fitbit Zip, follow the steps below:
+To restart a Fitbit Zip that has stopped tracking sleep, follow the steps below:

 - Open the battery door and remove the battery.

 - Wait at least 10 seconds.

 - Put the battery back in the Fitbit with the + sign facing up.

 For other Fitbit models that have stopped tracking sleep, follow these steps to reset them:

 - To restart a Fitbit Ace, Alta, or Flex 2, press the button on the charger cable three times with a brief pause between presses.

 - For Fitbit Blaze, Ionic, and Versa, press and hold the buttons on the back and bottom of the Fitbit until you see the Fitbit logo.